NTU Career Tracks 2025

 • Arrive early.
 Being late is a sign of disrespect and an inability to manage your time.

-• Use proper language.
+• Use professional language.
 Avoid using slang, Singlish and uncommon or inappropriate abbreviations during the interview.

-• Do not make references to age, race, religion, politics, and sexual orientation.
+• Do not make references to sensitive topics such as age, race, religion, politics, and sexual orientation.

 • Be sincere and polite.
 Remember to smile and say thank you!